 Sexual Hazing involves conduct of a sexual nature-either physical, mental, emotional, or psychological-that may abuse, degrade, intimidate, or put a person in danger in order to join or be socially accepted by a group.
-Sexual Hazing also includes hazing related to gender, sexual orientation, gender identity, or gender expression.
-This is true even if the acts do not involve conduct of a sexual nature.
-Something can still be Sexual Hazing even if the person appears to give Consent.
+Sexual Hazing also includes hazing related to gender, sexual orientation, gender identity, or gender expression, even if the acts do not involve conduct of a sexual nature.